5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/Intel_PCH_SPI_Controller_(SSDT-XSPI)/README.md

 # Intel PCH SPI Controller (`SSDT-XSPI`)
 Adds Platform Controller Hub (PCH) to IORegistry as `XSPI`.
-My research showed that `XSPI` is present in the IORegistries of some (not all) 9th Gen Intel Core machines and all 10th Gen Macs (Comet/Ice Lake).
+Research showed that `XSPI` is present in the IORegistries of some (not all) 9th Gen Intel Core machines and all 10th Gen Macs (Comet/Ice Lake).

 Appllicable to **SMBIOS**: